Photo Essay: Excavating the “Everyday Past” in Cambodia

 A painting of life in 12th century Angkor Wat.
 The temple's famous domes are in the background of a crowded street scene with people and livestock pulled wagons.
 Palm trees rise above the scene.

 A visualization of daily life around Angkor Wat in the late 12th century.
-This image was not created using Generative AI.
 Image Credit: Tom Chandler, Mike Yeates, Chandara Ung and Brent McKee, Monash University, 2021, CC BY-NC-ND

 The Angkor Empire, sometimes called the Khmer Empire, was the major political power in mainland Southeast Asia from the ninth to 15th centuries.
 The Empire’s capital was a sprawling city, known today as Greater Angkor, located on the banks of the Tonle Sap Lake in northwest Cambodia.
 Angkor is most famous for its dozens of beautiful stone and brick temples, built on behalf of the rulers to honor the Buddha or different Hindu gods.
 The most famous of them, the temple of Angkor Wat, is on the flag of Cambodia and saw more than 2 million tourists in 2019.